gitgauthamhub/2.DevSecOps/README.md

 =================================================================================================================================

-OS --> Redhat, Ubuntu, centos, fedore, suse, oracle linux, amazon linux, debian, rocky linux, kali, solaris
+What is OS --> Redhat, Ubuntu, centos, fedore, suse, oracle linux, amazon linux, debian, rocky linux, kali, solaris

 Linux is OS or not --> Linux is Kernel